SahilKumar0703/Movie-Finder-Web-Application/README.md

 # Movie-Finder-Web-Application
 The Movie Finder Web Application is a user-friendly web-based platform designed to help users quickly search for movies and retrieve detailed information.
 By simply entering the name of a movie, users can access comprehensive data including the movie title, IMDb rating, director, release date and genre.

 The application interacts with an external movie database API (such as OMDb API or TMDB) to fetch accurate and up-to-date movie details.
-Built using modern web technologies like HTML, CSS, JavaScript, and React, this project demonstrates seamless integration of frontend design with dynamic API calls.
+Built using modern web technologies like HTML, CSS, JavaScript, this project demonstrates seamless integration of frontend design with dynamic API calls.
 I

 The movie database API used in this project is OMDB API.